apace100/origins-docs/docs/bientity_actions.md

 ---
 # Bi-Entity Actions

-Bi-Entity Actions are a special type of action that acts upon two entities: The actor, and target.
-Which entity is the actor, or target, is largely dependent on the power type in question.
+Bi-entity Actions operate on a `Pair<Entity, Entity>`; in simpler terms: an actor and a target.
+The actor and target is determined depending on the used power type, and can be swapped.

 ## List